 Important: The European Commission has published Implementing Regulation EU 2024/2690 of 17 October 2024.

-Disclaimer: The ‘questions and answers’ section below is intended to improve the understanding of the provisions of the NIS 2 Directive by those concerned.
-However, it does not constitute a final interpretation of the various terms of the NIS 2 Directive and the general explanations provided by the Institute may vary over time, in particular depending on the transposition of the NIS 2 Directive into Luxembourg law.
+Disclaimer: The ‘questions and answers’ section below is intended to improve the understanding of the provisions of the NIS 2 Act by those concerned.
+However, it does not constitute a final interpretation of the various terms of the NIS 2 Act and the general explanations provided by the Institute may vary over time.

-The NIS2 Directive brings several new features to the supervision of cybersecurity.
+The NIS 2 act brings several new features to the supervision of cybersecurity.
 The major changes are the following:

-1. definition of uniform criteria to determine the entities that fall within the scope of this directive by default;
+1. definition of uniform criteria to determine the entities that fall within the scope of this act by default;

 2. introduction of new sectors within the scope, grouping them into the categories ‘important’ and ‘essential’;